jisungg/Berkeley-URAP/README.md

 - Documentation:
   Inline comments in the code explain the purpose of each function and key steps in the processing workflow.

+- Exisitng `yearly_extracted_data.xlsx` file:
+  Pandas automatically writes over the xlsx file, replacing the file and its contents.
+The existing `yearly_extracted_data.xlsx` file in this repository is relative to the specific data and variables specified [above](#overview) and in the `VARIABLES` variable in `src/urap.py`, respectively.